kristomu/reconstruction-of-zzt/readme.md

 ### Known bugs

-- Cursor is always shown, even when it's not desired.
-- Unicode characters are garbled at the right edge of the screen due to Crt having been coaxed into something it really doesn't support.
-- Duplicating something with stats onto the player causes a range check error. (game.pas:386, only intermittently)

 ### Known limitations

-- Crt really isn't made for Unicode output and so has strange corner cases (see above)
 - Even with the stdin-flushing fix, moving the player about by holding down a key is kinda janky.
 It probably can't be improved without going fully to ncurses or SDL.

-### Suspected bugs

-- Possible performance regressions involving SOUNDS timer.

 ### Notation